Join Green Kirkland staff for a virtual native plant walk and natural area tour of two local Kirkland Parks.

 Youth Participants: Our friends under age 14 please attend with an adult.

-How to register: Please register ahead of time via this link to receive the event details including the password to join the online experience..
+How to register: Follow this link to our registration site for this webinar.
+After registering you will receive an email with the link to this Zoom Webinar and the password to join the online experience..

 Resources from the Webinar (for educational purposes only):